suker200/kube_waf/README.md

 	+ nginx-config-watcher disable listen on TCP 9999
 	+ ELB (Nginx) health check over TCP 9999 recieves refuse response from TCP 9999, and detach this pod from ELB

-- Cause of when ELB wasn't support multi certs, so we run ELB with Proxy-Protocol, so we must enable it via CRD when config domain point to this ELB.
+- Cause of when ELB didn't support multi certs, so we run ELB with Proxy-Protocol, so we must enable it via CRD when config domain point to this ELB.
 You can check the config in chart folder

 - list CRD info (list certs info):
 	+ kubectl -n devops get nginxcerts